ahbk/my-nixos/readme.md

-Specification of one or more Django+SvelteKit sites to serve
+Definition of per-domain Django+SvelteKit apps to serve\.